-Lasagna is one of those dishes that I think always taste better the next day after the flavors have had a chance to meld together.
+Lasagna is one of those dishes that I think always tastes better the next day after the flavors have had a chance to meld together.
 In fact, I usually cook one of the lasagnas the night before I plan to serve it.

-The most time consuming aspect of preparing these lasagnas besides prepping ingredients is assembly.
+The most time-consuming aspect of preparing these lasagnas besides prepping ingredients is assembly.
 It's much more fun to work with a friend or a spouse when putting the lasagna together.

 The Most Basic Lasagna You Can Make

 This recipe is for the most basic lasagna you can make.
 This should be your starting point and you would add on from here.
 For example, this recipe calls for a basic tomato sauce.